ShoreShop/ShoreModel_Benchmark/README.md

 The shoreline data (`shorelines_obs.csv`) utilized in the ShoreShop 2.0 workshop is derived from public satellite images captured by Landsat 5, 7, 8, and 9 satellites.
 This data has been processed using [CoastSat](https://github.com/kvos/CoastSat), a public toolbox specifically designed for coastline analysis. \
 The satellite derived shoreline (SDS) data for model calibration/training starts from 1987 and ends at 2018 with 455 time steps. \
 The shoreline position (m) is defined as the distance between the landward end of a transect to the intersection of the shoreline and the transect. \
-The first colum shows the time of the record.
-Columns 2 to 10 are the shoreline position for each trasect respectively.\
+All the shorelines have been corrected to reflect the instaneous position at Mean Sea Level.\
 The satellite-derived shoreline position data exhibits a high level of accuracy and closely aligns with the ground truth data for Beach_X, ensuring reliable model calibration and training.\
 <img src="figures/shorelines_temporal.jpg" width="800">